 general-spider root directory.

-There are Spanish (.es zone) internet URLs from DMOZ directory in general spider repository, let’s use them as seeds to bootstrap crawling.
-Starting the spiders:
+Second, there are Spanish (.es zone) internet URLs from DMOZ directory in general spider repository, let’s use them as seeds to bootstrap crawling: